SixArm/rust-quick-guide/doc/topics/iterators-for-traversing-collections/index.md

 println!("The sum is: {}", sum);
 ```

 In this example, we create a vector `v` and use the `iter()` method to create an iterator over its elements.
-We then use the `fold()` method to iterate over the elements, and accumule the sum of all the elements.
+We then use the `fold()` method to iterate over the elements, and accumulate the sum of all the elements.

 Iterators can also be used in loops, as in the following example: